The Psychoanalysis of Aesthetic Experience

 In The Psychoanalysis of Aesthetic Experience: Self, Relationship and Culture, George Hagman eloquently provides an overview of ideas regarding the aesthetic foundation of human experience and the way in which this aesthetic perspective can shed light on human development, culture, and analytic clinical process.

 The book discusses the relationship between the psychology of art and the aesthetics of psychoanalytic treatment.
-Hagman presents a comprehensive psychoanalytic model of the psychology of aesthetics, creativity, beauty, ugliness and the sublime, as well as a theory of aesthetics across the dimensions of subjectivity, self, intersubjectivity and culture.
-Starting from the point of early childhood development, he argues for the importance of exploring the implications of this important psychological phenomenon for clinical practice, highlighting how aesthetics can shed light on a dimension of the psychotherapeutic process which has thus been neglected.
+Hagman presents a comprehensive psychoanalytic model of the psychology of aesthetics, creativity, beauty, ugliness, and the sublime, as well as a theory of aesthetics across the dimensions of subjectivity, self, intersubjectivity, and culture.
+Starting from the point of early childhood development, he argues for the importance of exploring the implications of this important psychological phenomenon for clinical practice, highlighting how aesthetics can shed light on a dimension of the psychotherapeutic process that has thus been neglected.

-'With starling originality, George Hagman's Psychoanalysis of Aesthetic Experience: Self, Relationship and Culture radically expands psychoanalytic aesthetic theory beyond the great early seminal contributions on art and idealization.
-He questions prior theories that focused on the pathology of art and artists through his appreciation of the affirmative process of making art, growth and emotional heath.
-With this new edition he has added several new chapters which extend his ideas into new clinical and cultural areas.’
+‘With startling originality, George Hagman’s Psychoanalysis of Aesthetic Experience: Self, Relationship and Culture radically expands psychoanalytic aesthetic theory beyond the great early seminal contributions on art and idealization.’

 ISBN: 9781032836225